SubconsciousCompute/seccomp-pledge/README.md

 `pledge` is a sandboxing mechanism in OpenBSD that restricts the operational capabilities of processes by defining a set of promises that determine the system calls which will be made unavailable to the respective process.
 It has been ported to Linux as a standalone binary by Justine Tunney.
 Find more information [here](https://justine.lol/pledge).

 `unveil` is another sandboxing mechanism in OpenBSD that is used to provide path permissions to processes.
 By default, a `pledge` sandbox will restrict access to the entire filesystem for some process.
 It is possible to allow access to some filesystem path using `unveil` for processes that necessarily require it.
 The type of permissions granted (read-only, read-write, etc.) can also be specified.
+Justine Tunney's `pledge` port incorporates support for `unveil`.

 This tool upholds the principle of least privilege (PoLP) and limits processes to exactly what they are designed for, disallowng any non-essential operations as desired.
 It will cause core dumps if the user blocks a syscall that is fundamental to the execution of the process, which implies that the `seccomp` filters need to be constructed with care and `pledge` promises must be chosen appropriately.